-- For use-cases such as transciphering, OPRF, ... - Efficient solutions for acceptable modulus for some lightweight block ciphers and hash functions - Our implementation beats the state of the art - But no solution for AES !
+- For use-cases such as transciphering, OPRF, ... - Efficient solutions for acceptable modulus for some lightweight block ciphers (namely SIMON, Trivium and ASCON) and hash function SHA-3. - Our implementation beats the state of the art for these primitives. - But no solution for AES: the circuit of the sbox is too complex !